-The data management process involves evaluating data collected using data collection tools, normally referred to as Case Report Forms (CRFs), which are transferred into an electronic format to allow statistical analysis to be conducted.
-The CRF is a printed, optical, or electronic document designed to record all of the protocol-required information to be reported on each study participant.
+The data management process involves evaluating data collected using data collection tools, normally referred to as CRFs, which are transferred into an electronic format to allow statistical analysis to be conducted.

 4.4 Data Management Databases

 Note: All computer systems, both hardware and software, being utilised for the collection and analysis of research data, are expected to have undergone full validation.